afimb/chouette/README.md

 For more information see [Architecture Documentation](http://www.chouette.mobi/docs/)

-Feel free to test and access to the demonstration web site at [http://www.chouette.mobi](http://appli.chouette.mobi/chouette2/users/sign_in).
+Feel free to test and access to the demonstration web site at [http://appli.chouette.mobi/chouette2](http://appli.chouette.mobi/chouette2).
 Two types of access are granted :
 * A demo organisation with a set of data
-  * login : demo@chouette.mobi
+  * login : 'demo@chouette.mobi'
-  * password : chouette
+  * password : 'chouette'
 * Create your own organisation : Must follow the link "Sign up" ("S'inscrire")

 ## Release Notes